nashape/docs/rebuild.md

-A complete rebuild of the web application is strongly recommended.
-This document discusses the advantages and challanges to this.
+I strongly recommend a complete rebuild of the web application.
+This document discusses the advantages and challanges to doing this.

+The web application provides the following:
+* Phone API
+* Admin interface
+    Used internally to manage the merchant accounts and provide support to the consumers.
+* Merchant interface
+    Used by merchants to obtain their platform marketing data.
+* Consumer interface
+    Minor features for consumers such as reviewing their chop and reward history.

 ##  1. Technical Debt